Are You Guilty of Circular Economy Greenwashing?

 What It Actually Takes

-Circular design needs more than bolted frames and good intentions.
+Circular design requires more than bolted frames and good intentions.
 It needs real systems that make reuse standard practice:

-Material passports Every major material should be recorded with its source, condition and how it can be recovered.
+Every major material should be recorded with its source, condition, and how it can be recovered.
 This is straightforward with BIM models and digital twins.
 The data already exists and should always be accessible.

 It's not enough to say a building could be dismantled in the future.
 Circularity only counts if the loop is closed in practice.
 Where 'form follows availability'.
 Reuse what exists now and make recovery the norm.